 Be gentle when you place the wontons in the muffin cups because the wontons can tear.
 When you spray the muffin tin with cooking spray be sure to spray lightly or your tartlets could be a little greasy.
 Also, spray lightly when you spray the first wonton you place in the muffin cups.

-Dairy-Free Pumpkin Pie Tartlets would make a nice addition to your Thanksgiving meal.
+Dairy-Free Pumpkin-Pecan Tartlets would make a nice addition to your Thanksgiving meal.
 They would also be a tasty dessert to take to a potluck or serve at a party.

 Dairy-Free Pumpkin-Pecan Tartlets